 ArcGIS Pro Licensing Service

-A necessary component to authorize a Single Use license or to borrow a Concurrent Use license in ArcGIS Pro.
+A component required to authorize a Single Use license or to borrow a Concurrent Use license in ArcGIS Pro.
 It is available in the C:\Users\<user profile>\AppData\Local\Programs\ArcGIS\Pro\Resources\ArcGIS Pro Licensing Service folder.
 A per-user installation of ArcGIS Pro does not include the ArcGIS Pro Licensing Service.
 See Install ArcGIS Pro for information about per-user and per-machine installation options.

 ArcGIS Pro Trial